issac-johnson/learning/README.md

-"This is a repositiory created for learning"
+"This is a repository created for learning"